-Through proteomic and bioinformatic analyses, we identified a widespread class of polymorphic T6SS effectors named MIX-effectors.
+Through proteomic and bioinformatic analyses, we identify widespread classes of polymorphic T6SS effectors, such MIX-effectors and FIX-effectors.
 These effectors share conserved N-terminal domains that are fused to various toxin domains at their C-termini, including lipases, pore-forming toxins, nucleases, de-amidases, and many toxin domains of unknown function and targets.
-We study the mechanism of secretion of these MIX-effectors, investigate the role of the MIX domain in T6SS-mediate secretion, and identify toxic activities and targets of these effectors.
+We study the mechanism of secretion of these modular effector classes, investigate the role of the conserved N-terminal domains in T6SS-mediate secretion, and identify toxic activities and targets of these effectors.

 Dar et al, Marine Drugs, 2018